constbar/rubik/README.md

 time (beyond a few seconds is not considered reasonable).
 * A choice between several algorithms, or a selection of the best solution between several algorithms

+In general, the Thistlethwaite’s algorithms divides the problem into four independent subproblems by using the following four nested groups Gi: